Carne Asada Quesadilla (San Diego-Style)

 Topping Ideas

 The topping we use in this Mexican quesadilla recipe are typical for San-Diego Mexican food.
-There are a ton of other toppings that would be killer.
+There are a ton of other toppings that would be killer – anything on our Top Tacos Toppings list would work.
 Here are a few of my favorites:

 Close up photo of flour tortilla stuffed with steak and cheese.